Detailed cROP Description

 Assessing Construction Performance

 In addition, NRC senior management will review the adequacy of agency actions for plants with significant performance problems.
 The managers will also take a wider view both of the overall industry performance and of the performance of the agency's regulatory programs.
-The performance of plants requiring heightened agency scrutiny will then be discussed during a public meeting with the NRC Commissioners at the agency's Rockville, Maryland, headquarters.
+The performance of plants under construction requiring heightened agency scrutiny will then be discussed during a public meeting with the NRC Commissioners at the agency's Rockville, Maryland, headquarters.

 Additional information can be found on the Frequently Asked Questions About the Construction Assessment Program web page.